 Video Analytics

-For instance, if only half of your viewers are making it to the end of a particular video, you need to reevaluate the length and content of the similar videos in the future to better engage viewers.
-You can track viewer drop-offs in the VIDIZMO Media Analytics dashboard via the heat map widget:
+For instance, if only half of viewers are making it to the end of a particular video, there may be a need to reevaluate the length and content of similar videos in the future to better engage viewers.
+These viewer drop-offs can be in the VIDIZMO Media Analytics dashboard via the heat map widget:

 The widget tracks 5-second chunks of content and displays the heat map timeline, as seen in the screenshot above.
-This data can also be viewed in tabular form, as can every other analytics widget available on VIDIZMO dashboards:
+This data can also be viewed in tabular form, as can every other form of analytics available on VIDIZMO EnterpriseTube:

 From the data above, it appears that the ‘Corporate Social Responsibility’ video is doing reasonably well, with no drop-offs until the concluding 5 seconds.
 Views are picking up around the 25-second mark, making the next 10 seconds the most important part of the video.
 For optimization purposes, we could look at the content covered from 00:20 – 00:30 and expand on it, because users seem to be most interested in the information at this point.
 This is the sort of insight a business can uncover using VIDIZMO analytics, focusing on providing users actionable data to improve business video consumption.